mathigon/textbooks/content/graphs-and-networks/content.md

 vertices, or vertices which are connected to themselves (loops).
 :::

-For simplicity, in this chapter, we will only think about undirected and connected graphs without multiple edges and loops.
+For simplicity we will only think about undirected and connected graphs without multiple edges and loops in this course

 ---
 > id: intro-2